Call4Cloud | MMP-C | Autopilot | Device Preparation

 1.1 Endpoint Protection Profile

-The first option I will show you will explain how you could turn on Bitlocker by creating a new Endpoint Protection Profile in Intune.
+The first option I will show you explains how to turn on Bitlocker by creating a new Endpoint Protection Profile in Intune.

-Please make sure, you are configuring the requirement of “Encrypt Devices” and don’t forget to make sure you are hiding the prompt about third-party encryption and standard users could enable encryption during Azure AD Join.
+Please ensure you are configuring the requirement of “Encrypt Devices,” and don’t forget to hide the prompt about third-party encryption so that standard users can enable encryption during Azure AD / Entra Join.

 • Additional authentication at startup – Require